 A vegetarian diet can be beneficial, but the quality of the diet matters.
-A meta-analysis of 25 randomized controlled trials covering more than 3.5 million participants found that there can be a big difference in outcomes depending on diet quality (Food & Function, May 19, 2025).
+Last year, a meta-analysis of 25 randomized controlled trials covering more than 3.5 million participants found that there can be a big difference in outcomes depending on diet quality (Food & Function, May 19, 2025).
+This year, scientists report important differences in the risk of dementia for people eating plant-heavy diets (Neurology, May 27, 2026).

 How a Plant-Based Diet Affects Your Health:

-In this meta-analysis, the investigators compared healthy versions of vegetarian diets, rich in whole grains, legumes, vegetables, nuts and fruit, to unhealthy versions, stuffed with fried plant foods, sweets and refined grains.
+In an earlier meta-analysis from 2025, the investigators compared healthy versions of vegetarian diets, rich in whole grains, legumes, vegetables, nuts and fruit, to unhealthy versions, stuffed with fried plant foods, sweets and refined grains.
 Healthy eaters were 19 percent less likely to develop any kind of cardiovascular disease and 21 percent less likely to develop coronary heart disease. they also had a 25 percent lower risk for cognitive dysfunction.
 People on the unhealthy diets, on the other hand, had higher risks for cardiovascular disease and cognitive dysfunction.
 You can read more about this study in Examine.com, which scans and summarizes health research.

 The scientists concluded: